Visiting Morocco During Ramadan: How To Have A Wonderful Experience

 Ramadan concludes on the date when the crescent of a new moon becomes visible in the tenth month.
 This sometimes happens on the 29th day of Ramadan and sometimes on the 30th.
 If there are clouds and you can’t see the crescent moon, Ramadan will last 30 days.

-Many countries declare the start and finish days of Ramadan using a predefined calculation provided by Saudi Arabia (all determinations are based around Saudi Arabia).
+Many countries declare the start and finish days of Ramadan using a predefined calculation provided by Saudi Arabia (all determinations are based on Saudi Arabia).
 However, nations like Morocco base their decision on the start and end dates of Ramadan solely on the physical observations of the moon.

 Should You Fast If You Are a Foreigner?